60 years „Made in Germany"

 World leadership of sold cargo high loaders

-For the first time TREPEL Airport Equipment GmbH achieved world leadership referring to the number of sold cargo high loaders for civil usage.
-Due to its worldwide reputation and inspite of the terrorist act "9/11" as well as the environmental disaster of SARS a large market share was gained by TREPEL and maintained.
+For the first time TREPEL achieved world leadership referring to the number of sold cargo high loaders for civil usage.

 The associates decided to invest further into the future business and expanded the production facilities in Tauberbischofsheim.

 3,000 delivered units

-With over 3,000 delivered units, more than 30 sales and service centres worldwide and a team of more than 150 people working on the construction and building of these products, TREPEL looked forward to a bright future and decided to use its know-how to create and launch new GSE products.
+With over 3,000 delivered units, TREPEL looked forward to a bright future and decided to use its know-how to create and launch new GSE products, such as the pallet/container transporter TRANS 70.

 New flagship CHAMP 350

-TREPEL intensified its engineering efforts and not only further developed and improved its existing range of loaders but also introduced several new products into the market: Firstly, a pallet/container transporter which is the logical counterpart to its loaders.
-The main deck loaders got a new flagship, the CHAMP 350, which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.
-The CHAMP 350 is the consequential answer to the booming over-size air cargo business.
+TREPEL intensified its engineering efforts and not only further developed and improved its existing range of loaders but also introduced new products into the market: The main deck loaders got a new flagship, the CHAMP 350, which is the most capable loader in the world with a loading capacity of 35 tons on each of its two platforms.

-TREPEL also developed a new towing tractor: the TAE 20electric.
-The innovative technology and design of the TAE 20 have opened very successfully a whole new market for TREPEL.
+TREPEL also developed a new towing tractor: the TAE 20 electric.
+The innovative technology and design of the TAE 20e have very successfully opened a whole new market for TREPEL.

 Entering the market of conventional aircraft tractors